 LinkedIn is a great instrument for freelancers and contract workers to showcase their skills, and can be a great tool for finding high quality freelance talent, if your company already has a strong presence on this particular medium.
 The ability to view candidate profiles also makes the screening process easier for you.

 Similar to LinkedIn, using social media to advertise your freelance job requires you to have an existing and strong presence.
 If your company specializes in social media or is looking for a freelance social media expert, this is definitely the right place to advertise the job.
 One caveat: you may receive a high number of irrelevant applications from non-professionals, as social media was never intended to be used for hiring purposes.

 Although this is perhaps the most time consuming approach, it does ensure that you’re only corresponding with suitable candidates.
 Due to the abundance of free portfolio websites such as Behance, contract workers possessing certain skills, such as graphic designers, may be easier to find.
 However, LinkedIn can be a great place to find freelancers with skills that do not have equal exposure elsewhere.

-Cold pitching to freelancers on freelance marketplace platforms is only recommended if you intend to collaborate with them through that particular platform because the platform will penalise any attempt to collaborate elsewhere.
+Cold pitching to freelancers on freelance marketplace platforms is only recommended if you intend to collaborate with them particularly, because the platform will penalize any attempt to collaborate elsewhere.